 Juliet Corwin,Clarke alum and high school senior.

-According to the World Health Organization, about 15% of the world’s population lives with a disability, making them the largest minority group in the world.
-And in the US, one in four adults lives with a disability.
+According to the World Health Organization, about 15% of the world’s population lives with specific needs, learning differences or physical limitations, making them the largest marginalized group in the world.
+And in the US, one in four adults lives with specific needs, learning differences or physical limitations.
 But the general public won’t see this reflected in media.

-For instance, according to a 2017 Annenberg study, of the 100 top grossing movies of 2016, only 2.7% of characters were depicted with a disability.
-And in the Ford Foundation’s 2019 “Road Map for Inclusion,” the organization calls for the representation of disability in the media to align with the statistics in the US and be “one in four, in front of and behind the camera, in characters, in actors, in directors, in writers’ rooms, and more.”
+For instance, according to a 2017 Annenberg study, of the 100 top grossing movies of 2016, only 2.7% of characters were depicted with different abilities.
+And in the Ford Foundation’s 2019 “report,” the organization calls for the representation of different abilities in the media to align with the statistics in the US and be “one in four, in front of and behind the camera, in characters, in actors, in directors, in writers’ rooms, and more.”

 Torin Early, Clarke alum and college student.